Heylium/GoLab/README.md

-# goLab
+# GoLab
-A repo to explore golang.
+A repo to explore Golang.